mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "...Does it hurt?"

-"What, space?
-Oh I suppose you haven't learned what it's like.
-Imagine a place with no ground, no air, no up or down, no noises.
+"What, space?" he laughed.
+"I suppose you haven't learned what it's like.
+Imagine a place with no ground; no trees no ocean; no up or down, no sound at all.
 Just you, Ara, and infinite darkness.
 That's space."

-I struggled to comprehend what that meant, but I didn't have much time until the door opened again.
+I struggled to comprehend what that was like, but I didn't have much time until the door opened again.

 "Fajro, how are you holding up," the magistrate asked.